Rafixyz007/120_day_DS_Challenge/README.md

 [![Progress](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Rafixyz007/120_day_DS_Challenge/main/progress-badge.json&cacheSeconds=60)]()
 [![Python](https://img.shields.io/badge/python-3.11-blue)](https://www.python.org/)

-Welcome!
-This repository documents my **120-day (4-month) Machine Learning career acceleration journey**, designed to build strong fundamentals, hands-on skills, and professional habits needed to land a **Machine Learning / AI role**.

-This is a **mentor-guided, time-bound, and publicly documented challenge** to ensure accountability and measurable progress.

 ---

+## Welcome

+**Embark on my 120-day Machine Learning journey!**

+This challenge is crafted to **strengthen my foundations in machine learning, AI, and data science**, while building practical, hands-on skills through real projects and exercises.
+Along the way, I aim to **develop the discipline, problem-solving ability, and professional habits** necessary to succeed in a Machine Learning / AI role.

+Guided by a mentor, this is a **time-bound, publicly documented challenge** that ensures **accountability, measurable progress, and a clear learning trail** for reflection and feedback.

+Every line of code, note, and experiment contributes to **mastering the skills that matter in real-world ML applications**.

+---

 ## Objectives

 - Build **strong foundations** in mathematics, statistics, and machine learning
-- Develop **hands-on experience** through daily practice and projects
+- Gain **hands-on experience** through daily practice and mini-projects
 - Improve **problem-solving and implementation skills**
 - Cultivate **professional habits**: documentation, logging, and consistency
 - Create a **transparent learning trail** for review and feedback